 fall, when their hour is missing –

-did it accelerate their demise?
+does it accelerate their demise?

-For example: my father leaving this world
+For example: my father left this world

-A year of time contracting and expanding,
+A year of time contracting,

-of life zooming into focus before vanishing altogether–
+sharpening before vanishing altogether–

-a wisp of saltwater dancing across your face.
+a lick of saltwater stinging your face.

 A metal ball – visiting or bouncing? in the pinball machine